Symmetry-induced fragmentation and dissipative time crystal: Prethermal dynamics

+The power-law scaling of the eigenvalues suggest that these eigenmodes are weakly dissipative, which gives rise to rich prethermal dynamics.
+For instance, when $L=2N$, the steady state $\rho_s=|11\rangle\langle\,\, |-|2\rangle\langle \,\,|$ of $\mathcal{L}_0$ acquires an eigenvalue $\lambda +i2\Delta \sim s^{2N-2}$ under the symmetry-breaking perturbation (see Table.~\ref{table1}).
+Therefore, the thermalization time of the mode scales as $\sim s^{2-2N}$, increasing exponentially with $N$.
+This slow thermalization manifests in the dynamics as persistent oscillations at the frequency $\Delta/\pi$ in the thermodynamic limit, and is not just a transient oscillatory effect.
+Thus, depending on the initial state, a prethermal time-crystalline behavior emerges, characterized by distinct oscillatory frequencies appearing at different times during the approach to the steady state.
 In Fig.~\ref{Fig3}(b), we show the analytically calculated exponent $p$ for all dark states in a chain of $L=10$ at half filling $N=5$.
 Generally, $p$ increases with decreasing $B$, meaning localized states (with smaller $B$) tend to be more robust dynamically, as they feature a smaller Liouvillian gap $\text{Re}\lambda_f$.
 On the other hand, for a given $f$, there can be many weakly dissipative eigenmodes with different exponents $p$.
 We thus define $p_m$ as the maximum among them.
 In Fig.~\ref{Fig3}(c), we plot $p_m$ as functions of $f$ and $N$ for a lattice with $L=10$, which are obtained by numerically fitting the Liouvillian spectrum.
 The numerically calculated $p_m$ (and the corresponding eigenmodes) are consistent with the analytical results, tabulated in Table.~\ref{table1}.
 Generally, for a fixed $N$ (fixed $f$), $p_m$ becomes larger for smaller $f$ (larger $N$).
 This means that: i) in a system with fixed atom number, oscillations with smaller frequencies dominate at later times; ii) with increasing atom number, oscillations with the same frequency emerge later.